 - Did you know that a high-energy child might have only a 15-minute window when the body is ready for sleep?
 Miss that and the body becomes wired for a burst of activity that looks as if the child is not tired, but it is actually a call for being asleep earlier.

-- Did you know that teenagers’ body clocks change and they really do get tired later and need to sleep longer in the morning?
+- Teenagers’ body clocks change and they really do get tired later and need to sleep longer in the morning?

-- Did you know that letting teens sleep all day on the weekend exacerbates the problem and they should be awakened by 10:00 a.m.?
+- Letting teens sleep all day on the weekend exacerbates the problem and they should be awakened by 10:00 a.m.?

-- Did you know that adolescents need 9 ¼ hours of sleep a night?
+- Adolescents need 9 ¼ hours of sleep a night?
 If school starts early, parents really do need to say, “Time for bed” and stick with it.
 The kids will be healthier and smarter when they get to school.

 - Did you know that missing one hour of sleep eight nights in a row impairs cognitive function as much as going 24 hours without sleep?